Chapter 7: Prior Generations

 Now we go back to talk about the Chloe Abbot and her ancestors.
 Seneca Abbot’s wife Chloe Russel had ancestors that had long lived in the United States.

 John Russell and Emeline Adams joined in the westward migration from Pennsylvania to Allen County, Ohio about 1825.
 This was the time when reasonable roads were being opened toward the West.
 In the subsequent westward movement, their son Thomas Adams Russell traveled west to California in 1855.
 Thomas made a total of 4 trips to the West.
 The most significant being 1863 when he led a train of 33 wagons that included Seneca Abbott and Chloe Russel Abbott on their move west.
 During 1863 the country was torn by the civil war.
 There were hard-core abolitionists in the north and dedicated slavers in the south.
-Ohio was between extreme factions and many people lacked the desire to fight.
+Ohio was between extreme factions and many people had no desire to fight.
 This influenced the timing of the westward migration as it put most of the war issues far behind.
 Thomas Russell returned to the Midwest and settled in Missouri for 18 years but moved to Walla Walla in 1889.
 Many of his brothers, sisters, and children are buried at Walla Walla.

 Family stories are interesting.
 During the covered wagon move to the west, milk for the babies came from the cow they drove.
 But the cow, in the Abbot wagon train, died.
 There was concern about how to feed the babies.
-The travelers ate lots of potatoes which they cooked each night.
+The travelers carried lots of potatoes which they cooked each night.
 They fed the babies the water from boiled potatoes.
 The babies seemed to prosper on the new diet.
 Seneca Abbot lived to the age of 91.
 Seneca and Chloe raised a large garden each year and they saved seeds for the following year.
 After Seneca’s death, Chloe threw the seeds away commenting the “we won’t need these anymore.”
 Chloe died ten days later

 Chloe was born in Allen County, Ohio on June 10th 1837.
 Eight years later the family moved to DeKalb County, Indiana.
 She returned to Ohio to teach school for her 17th through 21st years.
 Seneca and Chloe married in 1858 and survived 68 years of marriage.
 They had two daughters, Eva and Francis, before starting the six-month trip west.
 The move west may have carried some dream of finding gold.
-They started a farm but it was located near the gold country.
+They started a farm near the gold country.
 They settled in the Sacramento Valley not far from where Sacramento City now stands.
 Five children, Charles (1866 – 1879), Hattie (1869 – 1917), Russel (1874 – 1879), Lulu (1879 – ), and Earnest (1879 – 1949), were born during the 17 years that they lived in California.
 Charles and Russel died of scarlet fever.
 The family suffered flooding that wiped out their farm and they moved to Walla Walla, WA.
 It is written in a journal (probably from Alemeda Fox) that Chloe was very devout from childhood throughout her life.
 Chloe and Seneca were active in the Methodist Episcopal Church in California and Washington.

 There is an interesting letter written to Chloe by her sister